 Dan Howard

-Identified by the Omaha World-Herald as Nebraska’s most highly decorated artist, Dan Howard has been recipient of 100 prizes, awards, and honors during a 5O-year career as a professional artist and art educator.
-Born, raised, and educated in Iowa, Howard received both B.A. and M.F.A. degrees in art from the University of Iowa.
-As an educator, he was a faculty member and administrator at three state universities: Arkansas State, Kansas State, and for 22 years at the University of Nebraska-Lincoln, serving ten years as department chair from 1974 to 1983.
+Identified by the Omaha World-Herald as Nebraska’s most highly decorated artist, Dan Howard was the recipient of 100 prizes, awards, and honors during a 50-year career as a professional artist and art educator.
+Born, raised, and educated in Iowa, Howard earned both B.A. and M.F.A. degrees in art from the University of Iowa.
+As an educator, he served as a faculty member and administrator at three state universities: Arkansas State, Kansas State, and for 22 years at the University of Nebraska–Lincoln, where he was department chair from 1974 to 1983.

-Howard artist has placed his work in the national collections of such corporate entities as Hallmark Cards, West Law Publishing, United Airlines, American Airlines, Qwest (Century Link), Minnesota Mining & Manufacturing (3M), Pepsi Cola, Chicago Steel Corporation, Riceland Foods, Sheraton Hotels, Holiday Inns, Coopers & Lybrand, ConAgra, TD Ameritrade, and numerous banking and financial/insurance institutions.
-Locally, Assurity Life Insurance, Farmers Mutual Insurance, Great Western Bank and the Lied Center for Performing Arts prominently feature Howard’s artwork in their respective buildings.
+His work entered the national collections of such corporate entities as Hallmark Cards, West Law Publishing, United Airlines, American Airlines, Qwest (Century Link), 3M, Pepsi Cola, Chicago Steel Corporation, Riceland Foods, Sheraton Hotels, Holiday Inns, Coopers & Lybrand, ConAgra, TD Ameritrade, and numerous banking and financial/insurance institutions.
+In Nebraska, Assurity Life Insurance, Farmers Mutual Insurance, Great Western Bank, and the Lied Center for Performing Arts prominently feature Howard’s artwork in their buildings.

 Read More